boutinme/3D-Nuc-Seg/README.md

-# A high-throughput imaging and nuclear segmentation analysis protocol for cleared 3D culture models
+d# A high-throughput imaging and nuclear segmentation analysis protocol for cleared 3D culture models

 The following four Matlab script files are provided as open source software under the conditions set forth by 'The MIT License' (details in bottom section of this ReadMe file).